Beth Kucera, Interlibrary Loan Librarian

 Online Programs and Instructional Design Coordinator

-Connect students to the UWM Libraries through D2L.
-Research shows that students are more likely to use the library if library resources are embedded in their D2L course content.
+Connect students to the UWM Libraries through D2L or Canvas.
+Research shows that students are more likely to use the library if library resources are embedded in their D2L or Canvas course content.

 The following are examples of courses with embedded library modules.
-Library support and learning are delivered through LibGuides embedded in D2L for student use:
+Library support and learning are delivered through LibGuides embedded in D2L or Canvas for student use: